shiftkey/scribble/docs/goals.md

 Quite often you will have code snippets which you want to include in your documentation.
 It might be in the form of a sample application or some unit tests, but being able to link code and documentation makes life so much easier.

-Duchess should allow you to annotate your source code, which you can then reference in documentation pages.
+Scribble should allow you to annotate your source code, which you can then reference in documentation pages.